Slicer/Slicer/Docs/user_guide/settings.md

 This file is named like `Slicer-<REVISION>.ini` and it stores settings applying to a *specific revision* of Slicer installed by the *current user*.

-To display the exact location of this settings file, enter the following in the Python interactor:
+To display the exact location of this settings file, enter the following in the Python console:

     slicer.app.slicerRevisionUserSettingsFilePath